-RiverLink is in the closing stages of adopting the Karen Cragnolin Park Master Plan that will mark the next step of progress in transforming a junkyard into a public park.
+RiverLink has officially adopted the Karen Cragnolin Park Master Plan that will mark the next step of progress in transforming a junkyard into a public park.
 The design team was led by an internationally-recognized firm, Nelson Byrd Woltz Landscape Architects, and team members and local contractors, Anchor QEA, Equinox Environmental, and Samsel Architects.
-The process to reach a draft Master Plan took seven months and included a public engagement event on the future park site at 190 Amboy Road and an online survey opportunity to receive input.
+The process to reach a Master Plan took seven months and included a public engagement event on the future park site at 190 Amboy Road and an online survey opportunity to receive input.
 In late October 2018, the public was invited to see the draft master plan and photos of what the park will look like from various perspectives on the site.

 next year in 2019.

 The 5.33-acre tract of land in the French Broad Park corridor was acquired by RiverLink in 2005.
 The property had previously been operated as an auto junkyard over a span of 50 years, and has since been remediated to the state of an open space, fenced property.
 The tract is located adjacent to the French Broad River on the south and is bounded by Amboy Road on the north.
 A concrete sidewalk was installed on the Amboy Road edge, and there is a drainage way called Moore’s Branch located on the western boundary, separating the subject tract from Carrier Park and its concrete trail system.